-The ADA at 36: Progress, Challenges, and Disaster Preparedness
+The ADA at 36: Progress, Challenges, and Preparedness

 Lauren Howard, Director of the NC Office on Disability and Health, has 27 years of public health experience and a master’s from UNC Chapel Hill.
-She has transformed disability services statewide.
+She helped ensure the needs of individuals were met during the response to Helene at the State Emergency Operations Center.

 LaDonna Huffaker, Workforce Engagement Manager for NCDHHS, holds a Master of Public Health from UNC Gillings and a bachelor’s from Brevard College.
 While Lauren led efforts from Raleigh, LaDonna was in Asheville, coordinating direct support and ensuring emergency shelters met access needs.
 During recovery, Lauren led daily briefings from the Emergency Operations Center, prioritizing disability needs.
 LaDonna’s outreach guaranteed accessible support.
 Their leadership kept people with disabilities at the forefront, earning them the 2025 Kerri Eaker Mountain Mover Award.